 The 16 Days of Activism remind us that violence against women and girls is not inevitable—it is preventable.
 By engaging with the Moose Hide Campaign, we take a stand for Indigenous women and girls, amplify their voices, and demand the systemic changes needed to create safer communities.

 This year, let’s move beyond awareness and into action.
-Wear your moose hide patch, educate yourself and others, and commit to ending violence against all women and children.
+Wear your moose hide pin, educate yourself and others, and commit to ending violence against all women and children.
 Together, we can create a future where everyone is safe, valued, and free from violence.

 🔗 NWAC Fact Sheet: Violence Against Aboriginal Women: nwac.ca